danielklim/sat-api-openfaas/README.md

 ## Background

 [SAT-API](https://github.com/sat-utils/sat-api) is a reference implementation of the STAC API specification.
-It is designed to be run on a serverless infrastructure with an ElasticSearch backing, as seen in the reference deployment at [SAT-API Deployment](https://github.com/sat-utils/sat-api-deployment).
+It is designed to run on a serverless infrastructure with an ElasticSearch backing, as seen in the reference deployment at [SAT-API Deployment](https://github.com/sat-utils/sat-api-deployment).
 That example is written specifically for use on AWS Lambda with the AWS Managed ElasticSearch service and AWS Fargate for long-running jobs.
 While this may work for many use cases, there are other use cases for which that set of infrastructure choices is not ideal.
 The most obvious is local development, where the developer does not wish to deploy anything to AWS.

 This repository, therefore, provides all the code necessary to run a self-hosted OpenFaaS and ElasticSearch/Kibana stack making use of Docker and the Docker Desktop implementation of Kubernetes.
 It is assumed that the user is relatively familiar with Kubernetes, Docker, and ElasticSearch, though 3rd party guides are referenced where helpful.